obskyr/hamtaro-in-pieces/README.md

 # That's it!

 Questions?
 Wishes?
+Problems?
 Just wanna talk?
 [Open an issue](https://github.com/obskyr/hamtaro-in-pieces/issues) here on GitHub or write to [@obskyr on Twitter](https://twitter.com/obskyr)!